azagaya/laigter-docs/docs/source/HowTo/normal-map-generation.rst

 Soft Control
 """"""""""""

-After the normal map due to the enhance controls was generated, a blur is applied to get a better looking result.
-The ammount of blur applied is controlled with this slider.
+After the normal map due to the "Enhance controls" was generated, a blur is applied to get a better-looking result.
+The amount of blur applied is controlled with this slider.

 .. figure:: img/enhance-soft-map.gif